ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 The UFS MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
-The GFS data can be provided in three formats: :term:`NEMSIO`, :term:`NetCDF`, or :term:`GRIB2`.
+The GFS data can be provided in three formats: :term:`NEMSIO`, :term:`netCDF`, or :term:`GRIB2`.
 Files in NEMSIO and GRIB2 formats can be obtained from the `NCEI website <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_.

 - **NEMSIO**